geekay2015/CarND-LaneLines-P1/writeup_gk.md

 avg_right_pos = [sum(col)/len(col) for col in zip(*right_lines)]
 ```

-### 8. Removing outlier slopes from the averaging performed below in lane_lines
+### 8. Remove outlier slopes from the line averaging
 reject lines with unacceptable slopes that throw off the intended slope of each line.

 ```